florakth/DT2119/README.md

 Lab3: Phoneme Recognition with Deep Neural Network

 Train and test a phone recogniser based on digit speech material from the TIDIGIT database:

-•	using predefined Gaussian-emission HMM phonetic models, create time aligned phonetic transcriptions of the TIDIGITS database,
+•	using predefined Gaussian-emission HMM phonetic models, create time aligned phonetic transcriptions of the TIDIGITS database
-•	define appropriate DNN models for phoneme recognition using Keras,
+•	define appropriate DNN models for phoneme recognition using Keras
-•	train and evaluate the DNN models on a frame-by-frame recognition score,
+•	train and evaluate the DNN models on a frame-by-frame recognition score
 •	repeat the training by varying model parameters and input features

 Project:	Automatic music genre classification using deep learning technologies